Kashyapdevesh/DeepDoc-Search-Engine/README.md

    1. Improve the answer quality by incorporating chat history as context.
 This will enable more natural, multi-turn conversations and enhance the accuracy and relevance of responses.
 1. **Advanced Caching & Performance Optimizations**:
 - Implement Redis caching to store frequent queries and their results, reducing latency and improving system performance for repeated searches.
-# <a name="_page16_x72.00_y88.50"></a>**Declaration of Originality**
-I declare herewith, that this above-mentioned work is my own original work.
-Furthermore, I confirm that:

-- All data and findings in the work have not been falsified or embellished;
-- This work has not been previously, or concurrently, used either for educational courses or within exam processes as an exam work;
-- This work has not been published.

-We confirm that we understand that our work may be electronically checked for plagiarism by the use of plagiarism detection software and stored on a third party’s server for eventual future comparison.

-Devesh Kashyap

-[ref1]: Aspose.Words.3b3d9116-b087-45d1-93fd-89c4a6325afe.002.png